Usavich: Main characters

 Mechanenko is a robot built by Putin in episode 35 to scare away snipers sent by Zrzolov, due to Kirenenko being dead at the time.
 It follows the cast thereafter.
 His design is based on Kirenenko; consequently, he is just as indestructible and powerful, only being overmatched by Kirenenko himself.
-While not appearing in season six/zero, it's revealed that Putin did have ideas of a robotic rabbit in mind and a prototype was created, though didn't go pass beyond a (failed) experiment of Putin.
+While not appearing in season six/zero, it is revealed that Putin did have ideas of a robotic rabbit in mind and a prototype was created, though did not go pass beyond a (failed) experiment of Putin.